 The second year of the "Studies" program is the equivalent of five credits of English III Accelerated.
 Through an integrated, thematic approach using American and British literature, art, music, and philosophy, students will examine units including the Progressive Movement, the Great Depression, the World Wars, the Cold War era, the Sixties, and modern U.S. history.
 For example, a unit on the Cold War might include reading Orwell's Animal Farm (the emergence of Communism) along with the study of United States reactions to the spread of the communist ideology during the 1950's.
-This course will be taught cooperatively by one English teacher and one Social Studies teacher in a double period, five days a week, to provide integrated study.
+This course will be taught cooperatively by one English teacher and one Social Studies teacher to provide integrated study.

-ENGLISH IV: COLLEGE PREP & ENGLISH IV: ACCELERATED 5 periods Year 5credits GRADE 12
+ENGLISH IV: COLLEGE PREP & ENGLISH IV: ACCELERATED Year 5 credits GRADE 12